“Be Free.”

 Feature

 When you take this feature, you gain a special pool of points called “momentum”.
-You may spend these points like you would stamina, or give them to other characters to use in the same way.
+You may spend these points to gain any stamina effects you have access to.
 You may have up to 10 momentum at any given time.

 Upgrade: Keep Moving